Struggling to drive organic traffic to your site?

 NOTE: If you’re successful in landing a spot in high-ranking blog posts or directories, that’s a huge SEO win.
 Getting links from those sites could influence your ranking AND give you referral traffic from the blog posts.

 When you analyze successful sales landing pages for competitive phrases, you’ll notice that they have H1s and H2s that include keywords.
+It’s something that most SEO companies understand well.

 But matching their success requires more than just adding H1 wrappers around search keywords.